openlawteam/tribute-contracts/docs/adapters/Configuration.md

 #### status

-The status of this configuration change, an enum with values: NOT_CREATED, IN_PROGRESS, DONE
+The status of this configuration change, an enum with values: `NOT_CREATED`, `IN_PROGRESS`, `DONE`.

 #### keys

-The array of keys to set in the configuration
+The array of keys to set in the configuration.

 #### values

-The array of values to set in the configuration
+The array of values to set in the configuration.

 ## Dependencies and interactions (internal / external)